 According to Poland’s EU ambassador, an adjustment mechanism is also envisaged that will keep the limit at least five percent below the market price.

 In order to enforce the price cap, it should be regulated that in future important services for Russian oil exports may only be provided with impunity if the price of the exported oil does not exceed the price cap.
-Western shipping companies could use their ships to continue transporting Russian oil to third countries such as India.
+Western shipping companies might use their ships to continue transporting Russian oil to third countries such as India.
 The regulation should also apply to other important services such as insurance, technical assistance and financing and brokerage services.

 The hope is that the price ceiling will ease the tension on the energy markets and relieve third countries.
 In addition, it should also ensure that Russia no longer benefits from rising oil prices and can thus fill its war chest.